traderres/webClass/learnAngular/lessons/lesson13e_upload_writeToES.md

    (which allows our spring-boot app to make \*OUTGOING\* REST calls)

 1. Create an ElasticSearchResources class has the url and the AsyncHttpClient
+   - This is a wrapper DTO that holds two things (the ElasticSearch url and the AsyncHttpClient object)
-   1. If you have the url -- e.g., http:localhost:9201 and the AsyncHttpClient then you can make any \*OUTGOING\* call to ElasticSearch
+   - If you have these two things, then java can talk to ElasticSearch

 1. Create an ElasticSearchResourcesConfig class